Adam Jones (American football)

 Adam Bernard Jones (born September 30, 1983) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL) for 13 seasons.
-Nicknamed "Pacman", he played college football for the West Virginia Mountaineers and was selected by the Tennessee Titans, sixth pick overall in the 2005 NFL draft.
+Nicknamed "Pacman", he played college football for the West Virginia Mountaineers and was selected by the Tennessee Titans with the sixth overall pick in the 2005 NFL draft.

 Jones' career was largely marred by numerous legal issues, and he was suspended from the NFL on two occasions: for the entire 2007 season and for part of the 2008 season due to off-the-field conduct.
 Jones has been arrested more times than any other NFL player in the 21st century.
 The Titans traded away Jones to the Dallas Cowboys in 2008 following his first suspension.
 After being released by the Cowboys after one season, Jones spent a year away from football before being acquired by the Cincinnati Bengals in 2010, where he spent the majority of his career at 8 seasons.
 With the Bengals, he was a First-Team All-Pro in 2014 and a Pro Bowl selection in 2015.
 After leaving the Bengals in 2017, he played in seven games for the Denver Broncos in 2018 before announcing his retirement in 2019.

 Outside of football, he has been involved in professional wrestling, boxing and music.
 During his NFL exile in 2007, he began making appearances in Total Nonstop Action Wrestling (TNA), but he was prevented from in-ring action by the Titans front office.
 Despite that, he teamed with Ron Killings as Team Pacman, and they were TNA World Tag Team Champions for over a month.
 Also in 2007, Jones started up his own record label and was one half of the rap duo Posterboyz.
 After his retirement from football, Jones began training to be a boxer, but was defeated in his first amateur bout in 2021.

 During 2023, he made numerous in-studio appearances for The Pat McAfee Show, before co-hosting Runnin' It Back w/ Pac + Zach on BetOnline.